GitHub integration

 4. Click Delete from ClickUp.

-If you no longer need to access GitHub files in ClickUp, you can disconnect the integration from the App Center:
+If you no longer need to access GitHub files in ClickUp, you can disconnect the integration:

 2. Select the Workspace tab.